-The XS101 from 1958 was a symmetrical transistor for switching circuits and modulators.
+The XS101 from 1958 is a symmetrical transistor for switching circuits and modulators.
 A number of early manufacturers made symmetrical transistors, in which the collector and emitter were functionally interchangeable.
 This was believed to be advantageous for some circuits, but the concept did not last very long.
 The XS101 has a maximum collector-emitter voltage of 12 volts, a maximum power dissipation of 90 milliwatts, and a common-base cut-off frequency of 2.5 MegaHertz.
 The June 1958 letter gives its price as 22/6d, by far the highest price of the six transistors first announced by Ediswan.

 In July 1958 Ediswan announced the XB104, a general-purpose AF type.
 It has a maximum collector-emitter voltage of 16 volts, a maximum power dissipation of 60 milliwatts, and a gain range of 18-47.
 It appears to be a lower-specification version of the XB102.
 The image shows the Ediswan box in which the transistors were supplied.

 By the end of 1958 Ediswan were offering an 'alternative range' which comprised functional equivalents of all the seven above tranisistors but in a different package, a metal 'cigar tube' shape enclosed in a plastic insulating sleeve.
 Their type numbers differed from the originals in using the number '11n' rather than '10n'.
 My image shows the ones that I possess: the XA111, XA112, XB112 and XB113.

-What I do have is the device shown, marked XC101A, which appears to be an XC101 in the alternative construction.
+What I do have is the device on the left, marked XC101A, which appears to be an XC101 in the alternative construction.
 It is not included in any of my data books.
 Perhaps Ediswan decided not to use the part number XC111, and maybe also not XS111.
 If you have any information about the XC101A, or examples of the missing types, please